dnsimple/dnsimple-support/content/articles/i-got-an-ecc-certificate-but-i-want-a-rsa-one.markdown

 ## Let's Encrypt certificates

 SSL certificates issued by Let's Encrypt can't be reissued, which means that you will need to order a new certificate or manually renew an existing one.
-Please, follow these steps:
+Follow these steps:

 1. Ensure auto-renewal is disabled on the certificate you want to replace.
 2. Renew the certificate if it's about to expire.
 Otherwise, order a new certificate.